 The school takes the matter of the safety of children and general security very seriously.
-The school doors and gates are locked once the school has commenced.
+The school doors and gates are locked once school has commenced.
 Latecomers and all visitors to school are asked to report to the main entrance.
-The school gate is only unlocked from 8.30 am until 8.50 am and 3.10 pm until 3.25 pm.
+The school gate is only unlocked from 8.30am until 8.50am and 3.15pm until 3.25pm.
 It is vital that you report to the school office when visiting school.

 Please also help us to maintain security after school hours as well.
-When collecting children from after school activities adults are asked to wait outside the main entrance until children come to the door to be collected.
+When collecting children from after school activities adults are asked to wait outside the main gates until their children are brought to them.